azizulkawser/Medical_text_analyzer/README.md

      - **Medical NLP Analysis**:
        - "Clinical Name Entity" extracts specialized clinical named entities.
        - "Clinical Negation" identifies and highlights negated terms for enhanced comprehension.
+       - "Clinical Polarity" identifies and highlights polarity which refers to the positive, negative, or uncertain nature of a medical statement.
    - Each analysis result will be displayed in the "Output" area of the GUI.

 ## Dependencies